galaxyproject/galaxy-hub/src/issues/index.md

 ## Usage problem reporting

-Please report usage problems with tools and functions to the [Galaxy Biostars](/src/support/biostar/index.md) support forum.
+Please report usage problems with tools and functions to the [Galaxy Help](https://help.galaxyproject.org/) site.

 **It is good practise to first perform a [Galaxy Search](https://galaxyproject.org/search/)** to find prior Q and A, FAQs, Tutorials, and other documentation across all Galaxy resources. **Your problem may have an existing solution already posted**.